fb meta pixel

 What is an honourary pallbearer?

-An honourary pallbearer is someone who is acknowledged as an important part of the funeral but does not have to actually carry the coffin.
-This might be appropriate if you want to acknowledge many people as an important part of your loved one’s life, but there can only be a certain number of people actually carrying the coffin.
+An honourary pallbearer is someone who is acknowledged as an important part of the funeral but does not have to carry the coffin.
+This might be appropriate if you want to acknowledge many people as an important part of your loved one’s life, but there can only be a certain number of people carrying the coffin.

 It may also be a kind gesture for someone who you would want to carry your loved one’s coffin, but who is physically unable to, because of illness or being unable to attend the funeral.